jhakulin/azure-c-shared-utility-1/devdoc/xio_endpoint_requirements.md

 **SRS_XIO_ENDPOINT_30_044: [** If no data is available `xio_endpoint_read` shall return 0. **]**

+If the remote host closes the connection, sockets usually report this as "end of file", which is not usually considered an error.
+However, it is an error in the context of the Azure IoT C SDK.
+**SRS_XIO_ENDPOINT_30_045: [** The `xio_endpoint_read` shall test for an "end of file" condition and treat it as an error. **]**

 ###   xio_endpoint_write

 Do not use this function name in your concrete implementation.
 Instead, use an appropriate static